ProjectCatMapper/CatMapR/README.md

 This package allows users to:

-* Retrieve dataset catalog metadata from CatMapper databases.
+- Retrieve dataset catalog metadata from CatMapper databases.
-* Search for specific categories or entities and obtain detailed information.
+- Search for specific categories or entities and obtain detailed information.
-* Translate terms within datasets based on domain-specific categories, enabling data consistency and integration across diverse datasets.
+- Translate terms within datasets based on domain-specific categories, enabling data consistency and integration across diverse datasets.
-* Discover domain and property metadata used by CatMapper deployments.
+- Discover domain and property metadata used by CatMapper deployments.
-* Create and join datasets across different domains for integrated analysis.
+- Create and join datasets across different domains for integrated analysis.
-* Submit authenticated edit/upload operations using API-key-based write access.
+- Submit authenticated edit/upload operations using API-key-based write access.
+See the [Standard Upload/Edit Options Table](#standard-uploadedit-options) below for a summary of available upload/edit actions.

 ## Installation